mmore500/waves/blog/_posts/2020-05-16-onboarding-checklist.md

 We will also be using [Slack messaging](https://slack.com/) to make workshop announcements, for group discussion, and to message with mentors.
 The workshop's slack workspace lives at [w-aves.slack.com](https://w-aves.slack.com).

-:Soon: Please [use this link](https://mmore500.com/hopto/at) to join, and be sure to enable notifications!
+:soon: Please [use this link](https://mmore500.com/hopto/at) to join, and be sure to enable notifications!

 We will be using [Zoom videoconferencing](https://zoom.us/) for "face-to-face" get togethers.
 Group meetings will be held in a dedicated Zoom room, which you can access [here](https://mmore500.com/hopto/ar).